xnvme/xnvme/docs/tools/index.rst

 Navigate the menu on the left for descriptions and usage examples of the different command-line tools provided with **xNVMe**.

-In a addition to the cli tools, then a performance tool is provided in the form of a :ref:`sec-tools-fio`.
+In addition to the cli tools, performance tools are provided in the form of :ref:`sec-tools-fio` and :ref:`sec-tools-xnvmeperf`.

 .. toctree::
    :hidden: